exercism/docs/building/tracks/config-json.md

 ### Practice exercises

-Each concept exercise is an entry in the `exercises.practice` array.
-The following fields make up a concept exercise:
+Each practice exercise is an entry in the `exercises.practice` array.
+The following fields make up a practice exercise:

 - `uuid`: a V4 UUID that uniquely identifies the exercise.
 The UUID must be unique both within the track as well as across all tracks, and must never change
 - `slug`: the exercise's slug, which is a lowercased, kebab-case string.
 The slug must be unique across all concept _and_ practice exercise slugs within the track.
 Its length must be <= 255.